'Standards slipped' - Ward-Prowse on Saints' fall

 "We need to go away individually and as a club and assess if we've done everything we possibly could.
 I don't think we have and that is a shame."

-Saints sacked long-serving manager Ralph Hasenhuttl in November and his successor Nathan Jones lasted just three months into a three-year deal before Selles was installed until the end of the season.
+Saints sacked long-serving manager Ralph Hasenhuttl in November and his successor Nathan Jones lasted just three months into a three-year deal before Ruben Selles was installed until the end of the season.

 "I think as a team and a club overall we'll think about the season that has gone by," Ward-Prowse added.